Enmet/TiledStory/README.md

 ### Notes
    - You can both save and load while already inside a level, but it's much more instable.
 All creature objects will also be in a different position.
 If the save state is loaded from the loading screen, none of the creatures have moved.
    - These scripts only save and load from data in RAM.
 Level data in RAM is already uncompressed, but the data in ROM is compressed.
 At the time of writing, I have not figured out how the level compression works, so the level can not be saved to a ROM file.
+   - Tilesets are not included, because they would contain game assets.
+You can technically edit the level without a tileset but it would obviously be difficult to see what you're doing.

+## More notes on tilesets
+I painstakingly made my own tilesets by taking screen shot dumps from the Tile viewer in the emulator.
+Because I can't share these, the best method would probably be to create a tool so that the user can rip these themselves.

+Here's some information on how they have to be setup:
+  - Tilesets are 16x16 tiles in size, or 512x512 pixels.
+Each tile in the game is 32x32 pixels in size.
+  - The game uses different layers for tiles: one for the front view and one for the parallax view.
+Parallax tiles are trickier to work with because you have to view the from a certain offset in game to see them.
+  - Although each tile is stored in a single byte (0-255), Tiled handles the tileset a bit different.
+The first tile in the grid has to be tile 1, and the last will be 256.
+256 is an invalid tile so just draw anything you want there.
+  - Tiles 254 and 255 will always be stars, spinning counter-clockwise and clockwise respectively.
+The only exception I've seen is during the boss fights.
+Stars are also instantly updated if you manually edit tiles in an emulator.